IanSaunders/ultradaemon/docs/index.md

 </div>

 As the day wore on the thermometer drifted upwards, it wasn't a stonking hot day, but it certainly wasn't cool.
-As the sun got to me in the Oner I had decided to run with a peak-cap, this was deployed to some success.
+As the sun got to me in the ONER I had decided to run with a peak-cap, this was deployed to some success.
 Post Box Hill the average pace was set to go down, but as there were many rolling hills, pacing became a balancing act between stomping the steep hills, running the soft hills and running slightly quicker on the flats/downhill - joy!
-Unlike the Oner where I ended up with quad spasms after 35 km, I didn't storm down the hills and instead ran moderately quicker to conserve the quads for later in the race, this strategy worked well - and I had no spasms at all.
+Unlike the ONER where I ended up with quad spasms after 35 km, I didn't storm down the hills and instead ran moderately quicker to conserve the quads for later in the race, this strategy worked well - and I had no spasms at all.

 As we pulled into CP 5 (Reigate Hill) Sam mentioned that he was feeling the pace/heat a bit and had slightly swollen fingers.
-In the Oner Sam had an upset stomach and to combat this he had opted to run with water+food only.
+In the ONER Sam had an upset stomach and to combat this he had opted to run with water+food only.
 I had stuck to my previous fueling strategy but had removed most processed sugar, which seemed to cause highs/lows and a sore stomach later in race.
 As we refueled at the aid station, Sam asked about his fingers.
 It was suggested he was low on salt/electrolytes - probably true, and given a salt tablet which he dutifully swallowed.
 We stocked up on water and snacks and began walking.
 100m from the aid station Sam bent over and had an almighty chunder - it lasted  a good minute.

 > First rule of running club: Don't try anything new on race day!